near/nearcore/benchmarks/continous/db/README.md

 create role grafana_reader login password 'store_it_in_1password';
 grant connect on database benchmarks to grafana_reader;

--- Execute these statements when connected to the benchmarks db. grant usage on schema public to grafana_reader;
+-- Execute this statement when connected to the benchmarks db. grant pg_read_all_data to grafana_reader;
--- Repeat this when creating a new db that should be available in Grafana. grant select on ft_transfer to grafana_reader;
 ```

 The `grafana_reader` may use up to 20 connections.
 To verify that the PostgreSQL instance allows a sufficient number of connections you can run: